edwardtwiss/iblLoader/README.md

 1) Add .rat conversion on the fly

-2) Enable the .ibl creation section from HDR files
+2) Enable the .ibl creation section from HDR files (experimental)

-3) Enable other renderers
+3) Enable other renderers (Arnold, PRMan, Redshift, Vray etc)